 You can view the school catchment areas covering where you live by entering your postcode on our interactive map.

-There is also a pdf copy of the catchment map for each school in the documents section of its page on our website.
+There is also a pdf copy of the catchment map for each school on its page on our website.

 Parents who move after submitting their preference must inform the Admissions Team of any change of address.